-John Mayer’s Martin 000-14 Cutaway Custom
+John Mayer’s Martin 000-14 Custom Shop

 GroundGuitar counts on your criticism and feedback.
-In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.
+In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

-In case you want to talk to me privatly, please use the contact form and I will get back to you as soon as possible.
+In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)